Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Chloë Owen (Soprano)

-Chloe Owen is noted for her master-classes which incorporate the Alexander technique in the art of singing.
-She has worked her Alexander "charms" on all instruments of the orchestra, as well as voice.
-She teaches privately in New York City and Los Angeles, and is stage director for Pacific Opera Encore Performances.
+Chloe Owen was noted for her master-classes which wre among the first to incorporate the Alexander technique in the art of singing.
+She worked her Alexander "charms" on all instruments of the orchestra, as well as voice.
+She taught privately in New York City and Los Angeles, and was stage director for Pacific Opera Encore Performances.
 In the eminent book, The Art of the Song Recital, (Emmons/Sonntag), one of Chloe's programs was quoted as being exemplary for selections in unusual programming.
-In addition to her active private teaching studio in New York City, she has spent many years touring both nationally and internationally, giving master-class and concert performances, for which there has been overwhelming response and praise.
-If one defines a common element for these responses, Chloe's genius as a teacher and artist has a very central theme: "The fine art of communication stretched to its zenith proportions."
+In addition to her active private teaching studio in New York City, she spent many years touring both nationally and internationally (Israel, Canada and Europe), giving master-class and concert performances, for which there was overwhelming response and praise.
+If one defines a common element for these responses, Chloe's genius as a teacher and artist had a very central theme: "The fine art of communication stretched to its zenith proportions."
+Owen invariably capped off her appearances with an ambitious and stunning song recital, even well into her eighties.

 Contributed by